Kevin Roberts (political strategist): Heritage Foundation

 Roberts wrote a book originally scheduled for release on September 24, 2024.
 It was originally titled Dawn's Early Light: Burning Down Washington to Save America and then retitled Dawn's Early Light: Taking Back Washington to Save America.
 In the book, Roberts writes that many of America's institutions...need to be burned'...Included among those to be incinerated...are the FBI and the New York Times, along with 'every Ivy League college', '80% of "Catholic" higher education', and the Boy Scouts of America."
 The volume has a foreword by Vice President JD Vance.
 In August 2024, amid the controversy surrounding Project 2025, Roberts postponed the book release until after the November election.
 He launched book promotion events in Manhattan and Washington, D.C., shortly after the election.
-On November 13, The Guardian published an account of the strange reception of one of its reporters at one of those events.
-Although the newspaper had received an invitation to attend the event, the reporter was expelled.
+On November 13, The Guardian published an account of one of its reporters receiving an invitation to attend the event and being expelled after a brief interview.

 Colin Dickey of The New Republic wrote that the book reveals paranoid, Stalinist tactics like using conspiracy theories to violently enforce the right's vision for the world.
 In the book, Roberts criticizes birth control and law enforcement (preferring a heavily armed frontier-like society), while promoting public prayer as a key tool in the competition with China.

 In July 2024, Oklahoma State Superintendent Ryan Walters appointed Roberts and conservative radio talk show host Dennis Prager to a review committee tasked with revising social studies standards for K-12 public school students.
 The committee's revisions included the incorporation of conspiracy theories related to the 2020 presidential election, as well as references to the Bible and themes of national pride.

-In February 2025, Heritage Foundation board members received an anonymous complaint alleging that Roberts engaged in angry and profane behavior that made some people feel physically unsafe.
-The complaint also asserted that Roberts favored Catholic employees and that single women without children had "no skin in the game".

 In August 2025, David W. Blight, a professor of history at Yale University and author of Frederick Douglass: Prophet of Freedom, challenged Roberts to a series of public debates with a small group of historians.